This article was originally published by Great Forest on LinkedIn.

-A Great Forest study based on over 100 waste audits conducted across the country revealed that the average commercial office waste stream consists of approximately 77% recyclable and compostable materials, with only about 23% being real “trash.”
+A Great Forest study based on over 100 waste audits conducted across the country and internationally revealed that the average commercial office waste stream consists of approximately 62% recyclable and compostable materials.

 This means that the average office is paying too much for waste removal.